 - It will take some time for the system to scan and detect such corrupt files.
 Do not meddle while the process is active.

-- Once the files are detected and fixed you should be able to use the File explorer smoothly on Windows 11.
+- Once the files are detected and fixed, you can use File Explorer smoothly on Windows 11.

 Fix 5.
 Check for Computer Viruses

-Over the years while the Windows OS has vastly improved, the malware threat for Windows PC has increased significantly as well.
+Over the years while the Windows OS has vastly improved over the years, the malware threat for Windows PC has also increased significantly.
 Often unsuspecting users download apps from untrusted sources or visit websites that often host pop-ups and bogus links that may install malware on your computer.

-- Press Windows + I to open the Settings.
+- Press Windows + I to open Settings.